BioinformaticsTrainingXie/team_Methylation-Badassays/data/Scripts/Exploratory2.md

 MSet2 <- pfilter(Eth_rgset2, pnthresh = 0.01) #removes all bad detection p value probes and bead count <3.
 ```

-> We used the pfilter() function from wateRmelon package to remove bad detection p value probes and probes with bead count &lt; 3.
+> We used the pfilter() function from watermelon package to remove bad detection p value probes and probes with bead count &lt; 3.
 We started with 'r nrow(MSet)' to 'r nrow(MSet2)' number of probes.

 > Now to remove these probes from our genomic ranges object (normalized object)